 The Curious Case of Avoir

-If there is a direct object before the verb then and only then the passé composé will agree in gender and plural.
+If there is a direct object before the verb, then and only then does the past participle agree in gender and number.
 The trick to finding out where the direct object is in the sentence is to ask “what?” in relation to the verb.

 The Simple Case of Être

-No matter the number of women in plural, if there is even one man the masculine plural is employed.
+Remember, no matter the number of women in the group, if there is even one man, the masculine plural would be employed.

-Just by following these simple steps and knowing the mantra, you’ll have the world of passé composé within your grasp.
-Why tell your adventures in just English when you can woo a French audience with perfectly timed French past tense?
+And by just following these simple steps and knowing the formula, you’ll have the world of passé composé at your fingertips.
+Why stick to recounting your adventures in just English when you can woo a French audience with perfectly timed French past tense?
 Spin a few tales and get some speaking practice.
-You can also get more conversation and any other help by connecting with our French tutors for further help.
-See you next chapter, mon ami!
+You can also get more conversation and any other help by connecting with our French tutors.
+See you next lesson, mes amis!